moding-il/bizdoc.core/README.md

 }
 ```

-The above retrieves the usage for myCube, year 2020 1st-2nd quarters of all Opened balance.
+The above retrieves the usage for myCube, year 2020 1st through 2nd quarters of all Opened balance.

-The _Axis_ struct can be utilized to specify range, array, mask or combination of them.
-Masks support asterisk (*) and dot (.) characters.
+The _Axis_ struct can be utilized to specify a range, an array, a mask or - combination of them.
+Use Join() method to concat several conditions as one.

-To show cube from your Angular app client code, see [Angular DI](#angular-di) example.
+To show cube from your Angular app client code, use `CubeService`.
+See [Angular DI](#angular-di) example.

 #### Define cube anomaly

-By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from all of the cube *indices*, where axis marked as *sensitive* are included.
+By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from all cube *indices*.
+Only axes marked *sensitive* are inspected.

 If you wish to refine how anomaly is calculated, override the cube CalculateAnomalyAsync() method.
-A negative value is considered an anomaly.
+A negative value is considered an anomaly, whereas a positive or zero  indicates no anomaly.

 ```c#
 public class MyCube : CubeBase